-Introducing Slackbot, Your Context-Aware AI Agent for Work | Slack
+Introducing Slackbot, your context-aware AI agent for work | Slack

 We’ve all been there: You start your day with unread messages scattered across channels.
 You know a decision was made, but where?
 Was it in the #project-alpha channel?
 A huddle?
 Maybe it’s buried in a slide deck from last Tuesday.

-The “work of work” — searching, summarizing, and catching up — takes more time than the jobs we were hired to do.
+The ‘work of work’ – searching, summarising and catching up – takes more time than the jobs that we were hired to do.
 You need a trusted, always-on colleague that answers questions instantly and acts on your behalf.

 Today, we’re announcing that we’ve rebuilt Slackbot from scratch to do just that.
-What used to be your friendly neighborhood notification-helper is graduating to become your personal, context-aware AI agent for work.
+What used to be your friendly neighbourhood notification-helper is graduating to become your personal, context-aware AI agent for work.

-The all-new Slackbot understands your work, anticipates your needs, and acts as the intelligent partner you’ve always wanted.
+The all-new Slackbot understands your work, anticipates your needs and acts as the intelligent partner that you’ve always wanted.
 Starting now, you can stop hunting for information and start focusing on the work that matters.

 Let’s dig into how it works and why it’s different from all the copilots and assistants on the market today.